 Plan on Budget

 As a college student mapping out a budget will be a cool step to take, although it may seem overwhelming at first.
-After the school day stress, class, exams and another task.
+After the school day stress, class, exams, and other tasks.
 Planning on a budget can be a good option for any student.

-When you think of all the expenses you made monthly on tuition.
-Room and board (if you are staying off-campus, rent and utilities) textbooks, phone, car payments, insurance, haircuts, toiletries, food all these expenses are like basic for a student in a month.
+When you think of all the expenses you make monthly on tuition.
+Room and board (if you are staying off-campus, rent and utilities) textbooks, phone, car payments, insurance, haircuts, toiletries, food all these expenses are basic for a student in a month.

 A proper check will enable you to set a plan and work with it, if you are able to balance all these at the end of the month you can grow with this pattern hence creating good financial management.